Where the United States gets its coal

 Did you know?

-North Antelope Rochelle and Black Thunder mines in Wyoming each produce about as much coal as West Virginia, the second-largest coal-producing state.
-Together, the two mines produced 22% of total U.S. coal production in 2014.
+North Antelope Rochelle and Black Thunder mines in Wyoming each produce more coal as West Virginia, the second-largest coal-producing state.
+Together, the two mines produced 21% of total U.S. coal production in 2015.

 Coal is mainly found in three regions: the Appalachian coal region, the Interior coal region, and the Western coal region (includes the Powder River Basin).